phalvor47/CircuitPython/README.md

 # Class, Objects, and Modules

 ### What I learned
-* I learned how to what classes, objects, and modules are in Circuit Python.
+* I learned what classes, objects, and modules are and how to use them in Circuit Python.
 	* My friend Miles answered some questions I had as well as helped me on this assignment.
 * I expanded my knowledge on LEDs.